Dimmanzo/employed/README.md

 ## Automated Testing

-Automated testing will be implemented using Django’s built-in testing framework, including unit tests for views, models, and forms.
+Automated testing has been implemented using Django’s built-in testing framework, including unit tests for views, models, and forms.
+The tests cover essential functionality across the Dashboard, Jobs, and Profiles apps.

-- **Planned Tests**:
+- **Implemented Tests**:
-  - Test job creation, editing, and deletion workflows.
+  - Job creation, editing, and deletion workflows.
-  - Test job applications to ensure proper submission, acceptance, and rejection.
+  - Job applications to ensure proper submission, acceptance, and rejection.
-  - Test authentication and role-based access (ensuring employers and job seekers have proper access rights).
+  - Authentication and role-based access (ensuring employers and job seekers have proper access rights).
-  - Test filtering and searching functionalities.
+  - Filtering and searching functionalities.

 ---